-Pastor And Wife Recovering After Vicious Beating; Attacker Bit Off Parts Of Their Ears, Gouged Their Eyes
+Pastor And Wife Recovering After Attacker Bit Off Parts Of Their Ears, Gouged Their Eyes In Vicious Beating

 CHICAGO (CBS) — A married couple with a long history of service to their South Side community were the victims of a horrific attack over the weekend.
 Now friends are rallying to support the couple many say would “give you the shirts off their backs.”

-Even in this violent city, what happened to Timothy and Renee Johnson is inconceivable.READ MORE: COPA Chief Sydney Roberts Resigns, Mayor Lightfoot: 'Extraordinarily Unhappy' With Agency, Specifically With Anjanette Young's Wrong Raid Case
+Even in this violent city, what happened to Timothy and Renee Johnson is inconceivable.READ MORE: CPS CEO Dr. Janice Jackson Calls For Full-Time In-Person Learning For All Students This Fall

 “It’s like a page out of a horror movie,” said their daughter, Destinee Johnson.